discocats/discocats.github.io/readme.md

 ## Watch

 - Run `npm run watch` in root directory.
-When `localhost:3004` page should be open automatically.
+Then `localhost:3004` page should be open automatically.